Programming-from-A-to-Z/A2Z-F24/02-regex/README.md

 - Chop up a text into words using `split()` and rebuild the text as separate `<span>` elements that you can interact with individually.
 Here is [an example using `split()`](https://editor.p5js.org/codingtrain/sketches/Jr3zCQw-9) from [this "word interacator" video](https://thecodingtrain.com/challenges/38-word-interactor).
 - Create a programmatic version of the algorithm you developed for the constrained writing exercise.
 - The [Flesch Index](https://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_tests) is a "reading level" score for a passage in English.
 Here is a [p5 sketch that calculates the Flesch Index](https://editor.p5js.org/a2zitp/sketches/OQx3A3Sa0) for a body of text.
 How could this be improved / changed with regular expressions?
 - Create a mad libs generator.
 For reference here is a [video about making Mad Libs with p5.js](https://thecodingtrain.com/challenges/39-madlibs-generator)!
+(I also made a simpler [mad libs example with local CSV file](https://editor.p5js.org/a2zitp/sketches/yZp-eF9KD))
 - Create a "word replacer" (all words that start with E to words that start with A, all fruits with vegetables, etc.)

 ## Data and APIs